Top 10 tips for Dental practices to avoid unpaid fees

 Our industry experience, coupled with a willingness to help, we have compiled a helpful guide for our clients (old and new) operating within the Dental Industry to hopefully help them minimise bad debts in the future and what to do when one arises.

-Here is our top 10 tips to help avoid ‘debtor’ problems for Dental practices.
+Here are our top 10 tips to help avoid ‘debtor’ problems for Dental practices.

 3. Understanding the differences in the relative cost of the various options presented is an important part of patient choice.